 You should contact the committee with any other issues you may have.
 The club have a dedicated Child Protection Officer who is a valuable sounding board for any issues.

+Behave with respect and consideration to all, including opposition players, managers and parents, as well as your own team.

+Remember this is school-child football.
+The wellbeing of all players is more important than the result.